Meningitis in Cats: Signs, Causes, Treatments

 Diagnosing Feline Meningitis

-The diagnosis of meningitis in cats starts with a thorough history and physical exam.
+The diagnosis of feline meningitis starts with a thorough history and physical exam.
 Bloodwork and X-rays are useful to rule out the presence of other more common illnesses and injuries.
 The specific tests required to diagnose meningitis are evaluation of the cerebrospinal fluid (CSF, the fluid that goes around and through the brain) and an MRI to confirm the presence of inflammation.
-These tests may be ordered when bloodwork and X-rays of the body appear to be normal but a cat has persistent or progressive neurologic signs.
+A veterinarian may order these tests when bloodwork and X-rays of the body appear to be normal but a cat has persistent or progressive neurologic signs.

 Cat Meningitis Treatment Options